Purchasing your new home in Mifflintown with Jack Gaughen Network Services Hower & Associates

 When you're ready to get started, you can contact me here or e-mail me at .
 I'm glad to address questions you have about this information.

-Step 1 – Get ready to buy
+Step 1 – Get ready to buy a home

 Step 2 – Speak with a real estate agent

-That's where I can help.
+That's where I come in.

-Step 3 – Start house-hunting
+Step 3 – Start house hunting

 Step 4 – Understand the market

 My understanding of the Mifflintown housing market is a fundamental aspect in your home search.
 I'm familiar with all the school districts and neighborhoods, and I can alert you to what areas are "hot" and require immediate action and the ones that are "cold" and allow for cautiousness.